IMG_0764CElevitchA

 North Kona

-Kailua Village Farmers’ Market, Wednesday thru Sunday, 7 am – 4 pm
+Kailua Village Farmers’ Market, Wednesday- Sunday, 7am – 4pm

 Keauhou Shopping Center, Keauhou.
 Locally grown Hawaii Island products only, no crafts.
 Island grown produce and plants - come and talk story with the farmer, learn about local produce, discover the tastes of Hawaii and help support local your local farmer.
-100% Kona Coffee, macadamia nuts, honey, eggs, organic greens, fruits, vegetables, freshly baked goods, jams, jellies, cut flowers, coconut, potted plants, orchids and more!.
+100% Kona Coffee, macadamia nuts, honey, eggs, organic greens, fruits, vegetables, freshly baked goods, jams, jellies, cut flowers, coconut, potted plants, orchids and more!
 Free demos and events.
 Check website for schedule.
 Farm Bureau sponsored.
-Nancy Miller (769-0672) This e-mail address is being protected from spambots.
-You need JavaScript enabled to view it http://www.keauhoufarmersmarket.com Kona County Farm Bureau 324-6011.
+Email: info@This email address is being protected from spambots.
+You need JavaScript enabled to view it. .
+Kona County Farm Bureau (324-6011), http://www.keauhoufarmersmarket.com.